pwr-Solaar/Solaar/docs/rules.md

 Rules are evaluated by evaluating each of their components in order.
-The evaluation of a rule is terminated early if a condition component evaluates to false or the last evaluated sub-component of a component is an action.
-A rule is false if its last evaluated component evaluates to a false value.
+The evaluation of a rule is terminated early if a condition component evaluates to false or the last evaluated subcomponent of a component is an action.
+A rule is false if its last evaluated component evaluates to false.

-# Conditions
+## Conditions

-## Not
+### Not
 `Not` conditions take a single component and are true if their component evaluates to a false value.

-## Or
+### Or
 `Or` conditions take a sequence of components and are evaluated by evaluating each of their components in order.
-An Or condition is terminated early if a component evaluates to true or the last evaluated sub-component of a component is an action.
+An Or condition is terminated early if a component evaluates to true or the last evaluated subcomponent of a component is an action.
 A Or condition is true if its last evaluated component evaluates to a true value. `And` conditions take a sequence of components which are evaluated the same as rules.

-## Feature
+### Feature
 `Feature` conditions are true if the name of the feature of the current notification is their string argument.
 `Report` conditions are true if the report number in the current notification is their integer argument.

-## Key
+### Key
 `Key` conditions are true if the Logitech name of the current **diverted** key or button being pressed is their string argument.
 Alternatively, if the argument is a list `[name, action]` where `action` is either `'pressed'` or `'released'`, the key down or key up events of `name` argument are matched, respectively.
 Logitech key and button names are shown in the `Key/Button Diversion` setting.
-These names are also shown in the output of `solaar show` in the 'reprogrammable keys' section.
-Only keys or buttons that have 'divertable' in their report can be diverted.
+These names are also shown in the output of `solaar show` in the 'Reprogrammable keys' section.
+Only keys or buttons that have 'Divertable' in their report can be diverted.
-Some keyboards have Gn, Mn, or MR keys, which are diverted using the 'Divert G Keys' setting.
+Some keyboards have 'Gn', 'Mn', or 'MR' keys, which are diverted using the 'Divert G Keys' setting.

-## Key is down
+### Key is down
 `KeyIsDown` conditions are true if the **diverted** key or button that is their string argument is currently down.
 Note that this only works for **diverted** keys or buttons, including diverted Gn, Mn, and MR keys.

-## Key and button diversion
+### Key and button diversion
 Solaar can also create special notifications in response to mouse movements on some mice.
 Setting `Key/Button Diversion` for a key or button to Mouse Gestures causes the key or button to create a `Mouse Gesture` notification for the period that the key or button is depressed.